NaZeRhal/SimpleNotesApp/README.md

 # SimpleNotesApp
-Simple android application with Firebase as database Studying Android Development with Google Firebase
+Studying Android Development with Google Firebase as database